MycoGlobe

 Adjustable Holes for Gas Exchange

-MycoGlobe features adjustable holes that allow you to control the gas exchange within the growing chamber.
-This means you can customize the growing conditions to suit the specific type of mushrooms you want to grow.
-If too much moisture is lost, simply close the holes to keep the environment humid and condensation higher.
+MycoGlobe features adjustable holes that allow you to control the gas exchange within the chamber.
+This means you can customize conditions to suit many different species.
+If too much moisture is lost, close the holes to keep the environment humid and condensation higher.
 A fine mist spray bottle can easily be used to replace any lost moisture.

-Successful at-home mushroom cultivation requires careful attention to several key parameters.
 Firstly, maintaining the right temperature is crucial; different mushroom species have specific temperature preferences for optimal growth, typically ranging from 65°F to 75°F (18°C to 24°C).
 Adequate humidity levels, usually around 90%, are essential to create a moist environment that promotes mycelial development and prevents drying out.
 Proper lighting is not usually required as mushrooms thrive in darkness, but indirect natural light or low-intensity artificial light can help establish a diurnal rhythm.
-Air exchange is facilitated through holes or vents in the growing container, ensuring a balance between carbon dioxide and oxygen.
-Additionally, using a suitable substrate with proper nutrition, such as sterilized and enriched organic material, supports robust mushroom growth.
-By meticulously controlling these parameters, beginners can create an optimal environment for successful mushroom cultivation at home.
+Fresh air exchange is required, balancing between certain levels of carbon dioxide and oxygen.
+Additionally, using a suitable substrate with proper nutrition, such as sterilized and enriched organic material, supports a healthy diet.

 MASON JAR ATTACHMENT!